JaeDukSeo/getting-started-with-the-api/shiny/README.md

 This sample demonstrates using the Google Genomics API from R along with the [Shiny web application framework](http://shiny.rstudio.com/).

-For more basic getting started with R examples, see the [Bioconductor GoogleGenomics repository](https://github.com/Bioconductor/GoogleGenomics).
+For more getting started with R examples, see the [Bioconductor GoogleGenomics repository](https://github.com/Bioconductor/GoogleGenomics).

 You can view a hosted version of this Shiny app here: